 “And John, calling two of his disciples to him, sent them to Jesus, saying ‘Are You the Coming One, or do we look for another?’”
 (Luke 7:19)

 It’s almost incredulous to read that John the Baptist doubted.
 I mean, Thomas the apostle is infamous for his doubting, but John the Baptizer?
-The fearless, forerunner of Christ who boldly stood against the religious authorities calling for repentance and proclaiming the Messiah?
+John was the fearless, forerunner of Christ who boldly stood against the religious authorities calling for repentance and proclaiming the Messiah.

-And yet, here he is asking Jesus “Are you the One?
+And yet, here he is asking Jesus, “Are you the One?
 Is there another we should look for?”
-This passage came up as I’ve been reading 100 Days with Christ.
-It has much to teach us about when the Christian doubts.
+Let’s look at six truths this passage teaches us about the doubts that come in suffering.

-And yet, here he is with this hard question.
-John certainly didn’t live in doubt, but he did have this moment of doubt.
+And yet, John questioned Jesus.
+John didn’t live in doubt, but he did have this moment of doubt.

 2. Hard circumstances create hard questions.

-This doubt crept in after John the Baptist was arrested and thrown in prison.
-For more than a year, John faced execution in a black, windowless, stifling cell at the bottom of Herod Antipas’ desert fortress.
+John the Baptist only began to doubt after he was arrested and thrown in prison.
+For more than a year, John languished in a black, windowless, stifling prison cell at the bottom of Herod Antipas’ desert fortress.
+He faced the daily prospect of execution as day after day no rescue came.

-John’s faithful boldness resulted in prison.
+John’s steps of faithful boldness resulted in prison.
 Down in that bleak dungeon, he heard reports of Jesus’ healing throughout Israel.
-This was not the kind of Messiah that so many Jews had expected.
+This wasn’t the kind of Messiah that so many Jews had expected.
 Wasn’t Messiah going to overthrow the Romans and restore the kingdom to Israel?
 What was this teaching on a hillside about being meek and persecuted and reviled?
-Was this the Coming One or would there be another?
+Was this the Christ or would there be another?

 4. It’s okay to ask hard questions.

 Jesus never rebuked John the Baptist for his question.
-Jesus rebuked plenty of people for their attitudes and motives, but not this question.
-He didn’t get impatient or angry; he wasn’t surprised or offended.
-In fact, Jesus went on to praise John as the greatest prophet ever born of women.
+Jesus rebuked plenty of people for their attitudes and motives, but he didn’t scold John for his question.
+Jesus didn’t get impatient or angry and he wasn’t surprised or offended.
+Instead, Jesus went on to affirm John as the greatest prophet ever born of women.

 John had asked a sincere question with a sincere motive.
 It wasn’t the heckling of a skeptic or a trap set by a scoffer.
-I think this assures us that our sincere questions asked with sincere motives are safe with God.
+What assurance for us that God won’t immediately smite us for having sincere doubts in our suffering.
+Maybe because God knows suffering sifts the idols and false beliefs gospel out of us.

-John the Baptist didn’t go to the scribes or Pharisees.
-He didn’t ask his own friends and disciples.
+John the Baptist didn’t take his doubt to the scribes or Pharisees.
+He didn’t ask his own friends or disciples.
 He didn’t even go to fellow believers.
 He took his doubt straight to Jesus.

 “When the men had come to Him, they said, “John the Baptist has sent us to You, saying, ‘Are you the Coming One, or do we look for another?’
 And that very hour He cured many of infirmities, afflictions, and evil spirits; and to many blind He gave sight.
 Jesus answered and said to them ‘Go and tell John the things you have seen and heard: that the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, the poor have the gospel preached to them.
 And blessed is he who is not offended because of Me.’”
 (Luke 7:20-23)

-Do you see the Lord’s tenderness?
+Do you see Jesus’ tenderness?
 He could have said, “Buck up, John.
 You heard it firsthand and you should know this!”
-He could have dismissed the question with impatience at the flagging faith.
-But Jesus in perfect love gave John just what he needed.
+He could have dismissed John’s question with impatience at his flagging faith.
+But in perfect love, Jesus gave John just what he needed.

 An answer tailored to meet the needs of the one who asked.